Zack-Fleming/buggy_rust_1/README.md

 # Bugged Rust Functions

 10 functions in `src/lib.rs` have logic errors.
-The tests in `tests/tests.rs` will highlight how the function is wrong.
+The tests in `tests/tests.rs` will highlight how each function is wrong.

 ### How to set up the assignment.